 The U.S. Copyright Office decided in 2015 that vehicle repairs should be exempt from the DMCA, at least for a few years.
 80 Fed.
 Reg.
 65944 (Oct.
 28, 2015).
 Additional DMCA restrictions have been challenged in court.
 See, e.g. Green et al. v.
 U.S. Dept. of Justice, et al., No. 1:16-cv-01492, complaint (D.D.C., Jul.
 21, 2016).
 Meanwhile, California and other states are considering their own right-to-repair laws.

 Intellectual property attorney James G. Schwartz represents businesses and business owners in the Bay Area, advocating for their rights and interests in both litigation and transactional matters.
-Contact us at (925) 463-1073 or online today to schedule a free and confidential consultation with a member of our experienced and knowledgeable team.
+Contact us at (925) 463-1073 or online today to schedule an initial confidential consultation with a member of our experienced and knowledgeable team.

 More Blog Posts: